anegg0/doc.palm.readthedocs/docs/index.md

 # Palm

-Palm is an non-fungible token (NFT) ecosystem for culture and creativity, built with Ethereum.
+Palm is a non-fungible token (NFT) ecosystem for culture and creativity, built with Ethereum.

 ## What's Palm?